Lazer-1/lazer-1.github.io/content/blog/how-jettons-work-on-ton-with-sharding-in-mind-part-1/index.md

 # Sharding in TON

-TON employs an unique approach to build the "blockchain of blockchains" by ['sharding' its chains](https://docs.ton.org/develop/blockchain/sharding-lifecycle).
+TON employs a unique approach to build the "blockchain of blockchains" by ['sharding' its chains](https://docs.ton.org/develop/blockchain/sharding-lifecycle).
 The original concept of sharding comes from database design.
 It is a way to split a big database into smaller, manageable pieces.

 For example: imagine you have a huge book of contacts.
 It's so big that it's hard to find anything quickly.
 Sharding is like dividing that book into smaller address books based on last names:
 - Book A-G